soniyakuchekar71/pytorch-learning-/README.md

 This repository contains my notes, practice code, and experiments while learning PyTorch from the basics.

-The focus is on understanding the core concepts step by step and applying them through small practical examples.
+The focus is on understanding core concepts step by step and applying them through small practical examples.

 ---